-The reason it is so often misunderstood is that it is a very complex thing to work out.
+The reason it is so often misunderstood is that, firstly, it is not necessarily the same as what you want to walk away with, and secondly, it is a very complex thing to work out.
 If I were to ask you to take a guess at what you thought it would be, I can virtually guarantee you it would be wrong.
-In fact, for the majority of you, it may actually be less than you thought.
+In fact, for the majority of business owners, it is probably a lot less than you think.

-So, whatever you call it, it’s a very useful number to know – but I said earlier it’s complex to work out and here’s why.
+So, whatever you call it, it’s a very useful number to know – but I said earlier it was complex to work out.
 You have to factor in a number of variables, all of which will change over time.
-Tax incentives, cost of living, income from investments, life events, dependents, healthcare etc… Because it is impossible to know the future these have to be calculated with a degree of probability factored in so that you get a number that will stand up to future events.
+Tax incentives, cost of living, income from investments, life events, dependents, healthcare etc… Because it is impossible to know the future, these have to be calculated with a degree of probability factored in so that you get a number that will stand up to the march of time.

-If you want to understand what your business could be worth and begin planning for a sale then please do get in touch and we would be delighted to meet with you.
+If you want to understand what your business could be worth and begin planning for a sale then please do get in touch and we will be delighted to meet with you.